SwapyNetwork/swapy-test-faucet/README.md

 # To get the twelve words, you need to set up
 # your account on the MetaMask extension.
-export WALLET_MNEMONIC="twelve words mnemonic ... potato bread coconut pencil" export WALLET_ADDRESS="0x43...F0932X" export NETWORK_ID=...
+export WALLET_MNEMONIC="twelve words mnemonic ... potato bread coconut pencil" export DEV_NETWORK_ID=... export NETWORK_ID=...
-export DEV_NETWORK_ID=...
 export PROVIDER_URL="https://yourfavoriteprovider.../..."
 ```

-Obs.: For a local network only WALLET_MNEMONIC and DEV_NETWORK_ID are necessary.
+Obs.: NETWORK_ID and PROVIDER_URL are for a custom provider only.

 After that, make available your environment file inside the bash context:
 ```